keystonejs/keystone/.changeset/nervous-flies-press.md

 "@keystone-6/core": patch
 ---

-Implicitly set `ui.hideCreate: true` on relationship fields when `graphql.omit.create: false` is set on the related list
+Updates relationship fields to implicitly set `ui.hideCreate: true` when `graphql.omit.create: false` is set on the related list